PFCNN: Convolutional Neural Networks on 3D Surfaces Using Parallel Frames: Introduction

 \section{Introduction}

-Convolutional Neural Networks (CNNs) have been widely used in diverse application fields for advanced statistical learning tasks, as they show great capability in modeling the latent complex behaviors of large scale datasets.
-In the field of geometric modeling and processing, recent works also apply CNNs to various tasks for large improvements over traditional methods, including 3D recognition, segmentation, correspondence, registration, etc. that are generally regarded as difficult due to the large number of factors and high-level semantics involved.

-Geometric data can be represented in different forms.
-When the data is encoded by volumetric grids that regularly sample the 3D space, CNNs are straightforward to deploy.
-However, volumetric grids can be memory consuming and inflexible, especially for capturing fine-level geometric details.
-For representation efficiency, 3D objects and scenes are frequently encoded by their curved boundary surfaces, which are discretized as triangle meshes consisting of irregularly sampled 3D vertices.
-The curved surfaces and their irregular mesh representations, however, prohibit straightforward application of standard CNNs on flat domain with regular sampling grids, thus hindering deep learning on geometric datasets.
-To solve this problem, many methods have been developed.
+Applying CNNs to 3D geometric domains is critical for deep learning beyond the 2D images.
+Unlike regular 2D images, 3D geometric data can be represented in different forms, posing challenges to standard CNNs.
+For example, volumetric grids regularly sample $\mathbf{R}^3$ on which CNNs can be trivially deployed, but they are memory consuming and inflexible for capturing fine geometric details.
+For representation efficiency, 3D objects and scenes are frequently encoded by their boundary surfaces discretized as triangle meshes.
+However, the curved and irregularly sampled meshes do not admit the standard CNNs designed for flat image domains with regular pixel grids.
+While several surface based CNNs have been proposed to tackle this problem, in this paper we use parallel frame fields that contain pointwise $N$-direction frames (Fig.~\ref{fig:parallel_frames}) to define a novel PFCNN framework whose convolution mimics standard image convolutions more faithfully.